 Capital and Risk

-If your strategy calls for a six tick stop loss, the risk on the trade is a $75, or 6 x $12.50.
-In this case, the recommended minimum balance is $7,500, or $75 x 100.
-For two contract it's recommended you have $15,000, or $22,500 for trading three contracts (based on the six tick stop loss strategy).
+If your strategy calls for a six tick stop-loss, the risk on the trade is $75 (6 x $12.50).
+In this case, the recommended minimum balance is $7,500 ($75 x 100).
+For two contracts it's recommended you have $15,000, or $22,500 for trading three contracts (based on the six tick stop-loss strategy).
 Just multiply the risk of trading one contract with your strategy by how many contracts you would like to trade.

-While not recommended, the risk level can also be adjusted to allow two percent risk on each trade.
-Doing so still keeps risk controlled and reduces the amount of capital required.
+While not recommended, the risk level can also be adjusted to allow a 2% risk on each trade.
+Doing so still keeps risk-controlled and reduces the amount of capital required.

-Assume the six tick stop loss, which puts $75 at risk per contract.
-If we allow this to be two percent of the account, your balance only needs to be $3750, or $75 x 50.
+Assume the six tick stop-loss, which puts $75 at risk per contract.
+If we allow this to be 2% of the account, your balance only needs to be $3750 ($75 x 50).
 To trade two contracts the recommended amount is $7,500 and to trade three contracts the recommended balance is $11,250.
 By allowing risk to equal two percent of the account instead of one percent, the recommended day trading account minimum is reduced by half.
-Risk four ticks per trade and two percent of the account, and you only need to maintain a balance of $2,500.
+Risk four ticks per trade and 2% of the account, and you only need to maintain a balance of $2,500.

 Some futures brokers require a $10,000 minimum deposit to start day trading futures.
 Check with potential brokers for such limits.

-Decide if you are going to risk one percent or two percent on each trade.
-Ideally, new traders should risk only one percent while traders with a successful track record can risk two percent.
-If risking one percent and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four to six tick stop loss respectively.
-Willing to risk two percent on each trade?
+Decide if you are going to risk 1% or 2% on each trade.
+Ideally, new traders should risk only 1% while traders with a successful track record can risk 2%.
+If risking 1% and only trading one contract, you'll need at least $5,000 to $7,500 to start day trading E-mini S&P 500 futures with a four to six tick stop-loss respectively.
+Willing to risk 2% on each trade?
 Then those figures can be cut in half.

 The tick value and day trading margin for other futures contracts will also affect the amount of capital you need.
 If trading a different contract, see what the day trading margin is, then determine what your stop loss will need to be to effectively day trade the contract.
 Then work through the steps above to determine the capital required to start day trading that futures contract.